Coin Values Moving with Precious Metals: Up-Dated 5/29/2023: Gold $1945 | Silver $23.25

 Along with the silver base value of these old dimes is added the special qualities of collectability, advanced age, and a vintage series resulting in a premium over silver when determining how much they are worth.

 A 1902 Barber dime is one issue of many available date and mint combinations of the series.
 Its value is tied to silver prices in the lower condition ranges and trade actively in the bullion market.
-Adding in its special qualities, each often reach $2.94
+Adding in its special qualities, each often reach $2.95 as a minimum.

 As part of the value process, use the images to identify the dime series.
 Each is linked to in depth coverage of dates and mints to recognize.
 The different series are covered with specific grading images to judge condition, one of the important steps to an accurate value.